Your New IRSNSW Mentoring Program

 Mentees may be, for example:

-Mentors and mentees are required to commit to a minimum period of 6 months for the program.
 Mentors and mentees are free to agree to extend the timeframe beyond the formal IRSNSW mentoring program.

 Connecting mentors and mentees

 The list of registered mentors will be available to view online.

 People wishing to become mentees must also register and indicate which mentor they would like to be mentored by.

 IRSNSW will review the completed form and the mentee’s preferred potential mentor and then provide the mentee with the contact details of a potential mentor.
 On review of the mentee’s form the IRSNSW may consider that a better match for the mentee is someone other than a person in whom they had expressed interest.
 In that case the IRSNSW may suggest an alternative mentor.

 Once mentor and mentee have been matched and have completed the training, they will need to sign and submit a copy of the Mentoring Agreement, a copy of which is available on Mentoring Agreement tab.

 Training and support